thisthat/java-time-verification/server/Readme.md

 # /getThreads

 Return the list of files in which each contains a class that defines a Thread.

 It expects one parameter:
 * `name` : Name of the project

+The output is a list of a structured data with the following format:
+* `path` : Path of the file which contains the type
+* `className` : name of the class that extends/implements the Thread Java API
+* `packageName` : name of the package of the class that extends/implements the Thread Java API

+A file can contains multiple classes.
+Therefore, to find the correct class users should use `packageName` and `className`.

+# /getMains

+Return the list of files in which each contains a class that defines a public static void main method.

+It expects one parameter:
+* `name` : Name of the project